 These editorial guidelines are based on Associated Press Style, which continues to change.
-Please use this guide and check back for updates when writing media and press releases, and copy for Stockton University webpages and publications (The Stockton Times, Stockton Now e-zine, the President’s Newsletter, etc.)
+Please use this guide and check back for updates when writing media and press releases, and copy for Stockton University webpages and publications (Stockton News, Stockton Now e-zine, the President’s Newsletter, etc.)

 For guidance, please consult the following editorial references:

 - Latest edition of The Associated Press Style Book

 Questions can be directed to: